josmas/AngularRecess/README.md

 ####Install bower_components
 Go to AngularRecess/public folder and run `bower install`

+####Create local config file.
+Copy the file config/sample-config.js into config/config.js

+`cp config\sample-config.js config\config.js`

+The local config file will not be pushed to the repo so that you can have your own configuration.
+An example of this would be to modify the port that the app is expecting MongoDB to run on.

 ####Install and run mongodb (using homebrew)
 `brew install mongodb`

 `mongod --port 17017` (or most likely `sudo mongod --port 17017`)

+(*note*: if you have modified the port in your local config file, use that one.)

 ####Access to mongo db and look for users
 Steps to see users collection in a terminal